FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/_archive/__-working-with-sequelize.md

 ## Exercise 4

-Now that you have some experience using both PostgreSQL queries to create your database, and Sequelize, Discuss with your neighbour some of the benefits and drawbacks of each approach.
+Now that you have some experience using both Postgres queries to create your database, and Sequelize, Discuss with your neighbour some of the benefits and drawbacks of each approach.

 Specifically: